England Football Online

 Playing Career

-Club(s) Started his football career at left-back playing with the Woolwich Polytechnic FC team of the Kent Senior League.
-He was moved to a forward position after scoring five goals in one match.
-He also played with his local church side, Plumstead St. Nicholas FC.
-Buchan also turned out for Plumstead FC and also Elder Tree FC.
-It was from the Polytechnic, where Buchan was training to be a schoolmaster, that Woolwich Arsenal FC signed him as an amateur in December and played him in the reserves.
-During which, he signed amateur forms with Northfleet FC in November 1909, of the Kent Keague.
-After a successful 1909-10 season, Buchan was offered the chance to sign for Bury FC, and then Fulham FC, both were turned down.
+Started his football career training as a teacher at Woolwich Polytechnic FC (Kent Senior League) at left-back.
+He was moved forward after scoring five goals in one match.
+He also played with his local church side, Plumstead St. Nicholas FC as well as Plumstead FC and also Elder Tree FC.
+Woolwich Arsenal FC signed him on amateur forms in December 1908 and played in the reserves.
+During which, he also signed with Northfleet FC (Kent League) in November 1909.
+Buchan was offered the chance to sign for Bury FC, and then Fulham FC, at the end of the season, but both were turned down.
 Then in May 1910, Leyton Orient FC offered Buchan a healthy wage to sign him, and he duly signed.
-Although Arsenal complained, because he was still on their books.
-Sunderland AFC paid £1250 to take him there on 30 March 1911.
+Sunderland AFC paid £1250 to take him there on 30 March 1911, only after Chelsea refused to part with £600 for his signature.
 During the War he played with the Guards Depot before guesting for Chelsea FC, Birmingham FC and Huddersfield Town AFC.
-After 370 league appearances and a record 209 goals, The Arsenal FC re-signed Buchan on 3 July 1925 for a £4100 transfer fee, for the 1925-26 season, Sunderland would also receive £100 for every goal he scored for his new club.
-After 49 goals in 102 league appearances, he announced his retirement in April 1928, to take effect at the seasons end to become a journalist with The Daily News and Westminster Gazette.
+The Arsenal FC caused a 'Football Sensation' when they re-signed Buchan on 3 July 1925 for a £2000 transfer fee+£100 per goal, for the 1925-26 season (Depending on reports - that was either nineteen goals, or 21).
+He announced his retirement in April 1928.

 Distinctions Played cricket for Durham CC in 1920.